asmshkhaws/ROAD_ACCIDENTS_SQL/questions_and_answers.md

   |Rural|17.82|
   |Urban|29.02|

-10. % Casualties by Light Condition in CY(2022)
+10. % Casualties by Light Condition in Current Year(2022)

 --Select Distinct light_conditions from road_accident order by light_conditions